dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/adding-a-controller.md

 uid: mvc/overview/older-versions/getting-started-with-aspnet-mvc3/vb/adding-a-controller
 title: "Adding a Controller (VB) | Microsoft Docs"
 author: Rick-Anderson
-description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1, which is..." ms.author: riande ms.date: 01/12/2011 ms.assetid: 741259e1-54ac-4f71-b4e8-2bd5560bb950
+description: "This tutorial will teach you the basics of building an ASP.NET MVC Web application using Microsoft Visual Web Developer 2010 Express Service Pack 1.
+It will cover all of the MVC concepts (Model, Views, and Controllers) and you will learn how to use them to build an application." ms.author: riande ms.date: 01/12/2011 ms.assetid: 741259e1-54ac-4f71-b4e8-2bd5560bb950